marbl/metAMOS/docs/content/tweetasm.rst

 Why Twitter?
 ==============

 - Good question!
-One of the main (or the) raison d'etre of TweetAssembler is to highlight the utilitly of iMetAMOS in that most all parameters are optimized/set for the user; it really is just point and shoot.
+The main Raison d'être of TweetAssembler is to highlight the utilitly of iMetAMOS in that most parameters are optimized/set for the user; it really is just point and shoot.
 This enables the submit command to be readily constructed in fewer than 140 chars.

 Limitations
 ===============